 Not to be missed in Umbria

 Find in Umbria luxury vacation villas for rent offering the best of all worlds.
-A luxury Italian villa rental is a favorite of high-profile guests seeking quiet relaxation; a private space where to reconnect with family and friends enjoying a holiday with all the benefits of a first-class hotel.
+A luxury Italian villa rental is a favoUrite of high-profile guests seeking quiet relaxation; a private space where to reconnect with family and friends enjoying a holiday with all the benefits of a first-class hotel.

 Umbria is a land of deep spirituality and secular pride, each place has its own unmistakable identity.
-Spend a day in Perugia, the capital city of the region, marvel at 13th century Fontana Maggiore in the main square and soak up the architecture and history dating back to Etruscan times.
+Spend a day in Perugia, the capital city of the region, marvel at 13th-century Fontana Maggiore in the main square and soak up the architecture and history dating back to Etruscan times.
 Its typical steep streets offer unexpected glimpses of ancient houses and the surrounding distant green hills.

 Take a stroll through the magnificent medieval town of Assisi, the birthplace of St Francis, Italy’s patron saint, explore the imposing basilica and admire the stunning frescoes.
 Wander through the picturesque cobbled streets of the walled town of Spello at the feet of beautiful Mount Subasio.

-Rent a boat and navigate to the three islands on Lake Trasimeno, climb the watchtower of the 13th century castle in Castiglione del Lago and enjoy marvelous views across the lake.
+Rent a boat and navigate to the three islands on Lake Trasimeno, climb the watchtower of the 13th century castle in Castiglione del Lago and enjoy marveLlous views across the lake.
 Enjoy the spectacle of the imposing Marmore waterfalls, Italy’s highest falls.

 Explore Orvieto and its breathtaking Duomo, one of Italy’s finest Gothic cathedrals.
 Discover the elegant hilltop town of Todi and appreciate the fusion of various historic eras in its architecture.